39digits/windows-custom-uk-ansi-remap/README.md

 ## Why did I create this?

-ANSI (aka "US") PC keyboard layouts are slightly different to the UK ISO PC layout.
+ANSI (aka "US") PC keyboard layouts are slightly different to the UK British QWERTY PC layout.
 To add to the fun, the UK MacBook Pro keyboards find themselves in a weird in-between state.
+You can read more about the [differences between British and American keyboards](https://en.wikipedia.org/wiki/British_and_American_keyboards).

 Some notable differences between UK and US layouts.